Diplomatic history of World War II: Hitler

 Hitler devoted most of his attention during the war to military and diplomatic affairs.
 He frequently met with foreign leaders, such as the January 10, 1943, he met with Romanian Premier Marshal Ion Antonescu at German field headquarters, with top-ranking generals on both sides.
-On 9 August 1943, Hitler summoned Tsar Boris III of Bulgaria to a stormy meeting at field headquarters, and demanded he declare war on Russia.
+On 9 August 1943, Hitler summoned Tsar Boris III of Bulgaria to a stormy meeting at field headquarters, and demanded he declare war on the Soviet Union.
 The tsar refused, but did agree to declare war on far-away Britain.
 American news reports stated that Hitler tried to hit him and the tsar suffered a heart attack at the meeting; he died three weeks later.

 Forced labour

 German policy was not to use or build factories in occupied Eastern Europe but to move millions of workers into German factories and farms.
 Some were forced, some went voluntarily (going in search of food), and others were prisoners of war.
 They were closely watched, had poor food and housing, and were harshly treated.
 Their morale and levels of output were mediocre or poor.
 At the peak the forced labourers comprised 20% of the German work force.
 Counting deaths and turnover, about 15 million individuals were forced labourers at one point or another during the war.
-Most came from Poland, Russia and other Eastern areas; all were repatriated at war's end.
+Most came from Poland, the Soviet Union and other Eastern areas; all were repatriated at war's end.
 Vichy France was one of the few countries that was able to have much influence on German policies, as it tried to protect the nearly two million French soldiers held as POWs inside Germany.
 Vichy arranged a deal whereby Germany would release one POW for every three Frenchmen who volunteered to work in Germany.